Mexico women's national football team: Domestic recognition

-In various occasions, fans have showed up in large numbers to support La Tri.
+In various occasions, fans have shown up in large numbers to support La Tri.
 When Mexico played against Denmark in the 1971 Women's World Cup final, over 100,000 showed up at Estadio Azteca.
-Likewise, when Mexico played Argentina in a playoff game to qualify for the 1999 Women's World Cup, over 70,000 fans were in attendance.
+Likewise, when Mexico played Argentina in a playoff game to qualify for the 1999 Women's World Cup, over 700,000 fans were in attendance.

-Until recently, attention around the women's team was dwarfed by the men's squad.
+Until recently, attention around the women's team was dwarf edition and was the subject for a series that featured the women’s teams and women’s teams competing at a tournament of their choosing at a time of the season and a tournament of its kind that included the by the men's squad.
 Few matches were televised or advertised, limiting knowledge around the team's achievements and struggles.
 Former ESPN commentator Nelly Simón frequently advocated for more attention to this team.
 Likewise, after winning the gold medal at the 2018 Central American and Caribbean Games, Kenti Robles called on news outlets and fans to pay more attention to them.
 However, with increased attention in the women's game after the establishment of the women's league in 2017, more games have been televised.
 Since then, millions watched Mexico play in the U-17 world cup final against Spain in 2018.

 Player preparation

 Many national team players currently play in the Liga MX Femenil, Mexico's first-division women's league.
 Some players also play in the United States via the NWSL or the NCAA, while others elect to play in Spain's Primera Divisíon.
-A few have played or currently play in the top women's leagues in Australia, China, England, France, Japan, Italy, Israel, the Netherlands, Portugal, and Sweden.
+A few have played in the top women's leagues in Australia, China, England, France, Japan, Italy, Israel, the Netherlands, Portugal, and Sweden.